- Our Approach

 - Sustain, improve, and promote a sense of safety, belonging, and significance for all students.

-- Social Interest in Action, a staff-led group that promotes belonging and significance by 1) providing opportunities for contributing to the mental health community and 2) promoting connection among AGS members by recognizing birthdays and individual contributions to the greater good.
-One of the objectives of the monthly writing contest sponsored by the Writing Center is also to promote connectivity and a sense of belonging among students.
+- Social Interest in Action, a staff-led group that promotes belonging and significance by 1) providing opportunities for contributing to the mental health community, and 2) promoting connection among AGS members by recognizing birthdays and individual contributions to the greater good.

 - We increase multicultural counseling awareness, knowledge, and skills through curricular experiences.